 Denominator: Number of women (or men) of all marital statuses.
-In ever-married samples, the denominator is adjusted by the all woman (or man) factors.
+In ever-married samples, the denominator is adjusted by the all women (or all men) factors.
 Denominator for cohort must exclude women who have not yet reached the oldest age of the specific age category (see Notes and Considerations below).